ayush0O7/AI-Test-Case-Generator/README.md

    $ cd openai-quickstart-python
    ```

-4. Create a new virtual environment
+4. Create a new virtual environment and activate it.

    ```bash
    $ python -m venv venv